wischmcj/canopyHydrodynamics/paper.md

 </p>
 <p align="center">
   Vegetation coverage has a marked effect on the spatiotemporal distribution of terrestrial rainfall, marking the initial step in terrestrial rainfall pathways.
 As we will discuss below, the importance of this 'precipitation partitioning' is well established in the field of hydrology and is of increasing interest in the modeling of ecological processes.
-Despite this, the complexity of capturing these dynamics necesitates statistically-based monitoring designs that are both labor-intensive and costly (e.g., Voss et al., 2016; Zimmermann & Zimmermann, 2014).
-  Canhydro seeks to empower researchers with percipitation partitioning data - leveraging evermore widely available terrestrial lidar scans (TLS) to provide detailed estimates of water distribution throughout (and below) tree canopies
+Despite this, the complexity of capturing these dynamics necesitates statistically-based monitoring designs that are both labor-intensive and costly (e.g., Voss et al., 2016; Zimmermann & Zimmermann, 2014). canoPyHydro seeks to empower researchers with percipitation partitioning data - leveraging evermore widely available terrestrial lidar scans (TLS) to provide detailed estimates of water distribution throughout (and below) tree canopies
 </p>

 <!-- The below is an alternatie version, I think I like the above better though
 Vegetation coverage has a marked effect on the spatiotemporal distribution of terrestrial rainfall.
 That is, trees have a measurable effect on when and where rain falls.
 This process, referred to as precipitation partitioning, is well established in the field of hydrology but the influence of partitioning on ecological processes is currently under-represented in statistical models.
-This is in large part due to the inaccessability of the related measurements.
-Canhydro seeks to empower researchers with percipitation partitioning data; allowing them to leverage existing data sets (e.g. increasingly available terrestrial lidar point clouds) to access a wealth of microclimactic data. -->
+This is in large part due to the inaccessability of the related measurements. canoPyHydro seeks to empower researchers with percipitation partitioning data; allowing them to leverage existing data sets (e.g. increasingly available terrestrial lidar point clouds) to access a wealth of microclimactic data. -->

 # Summary